Rayong province

-Rayong province (ระยอง, [rá.jɔ̄ːŋ]) is one of seventy-six provinces (changwat) lies in eastern Thailand.
-Neighboring provinces are (from west clockwise) Chonburi, and Chanthaburi.
-To the south is the Gulf of Thailand.
+Rayong province (ระยอง, [rá.jɔ̄ːŋ]) is one of seventy-six provinces (changwat) within Thailand, and lies in eastern Thailand.
+The province is bordered by Chonburi to its west and north; Chanthaburi to its east; and the Gulf of Thailand to its south.

 As of 2016, per capita earnings were higher in Rayong province than in any other Thai province.

 History

 Rayong began to appear in 1570 in the reign of Maha Thammaracha, The Khmer Ruler has invaded Siam in the eastern coastal city but unable to seize the city.

-King Taksin (of Thailand) came to Rayong after the fall of Ayutthaya.
-During a short stay in Rayong he built a navy, and then went on to Chanthaburi to assemble forces to fight the Burmese.
-There is a shrine in Rayong where local people pay their respects to Taksin.
+Following the fall of Ayutthaya to the Burmese during the Burmese–Siamese War, the future king of the Thonburi kingdom, Taksin, arrived in Rayong.
+In Rayong, Taksin built a new navy before going on to Chanthaburi to assemble forces to fight the Burmese.
+Taksin then passed back through Rayong during the reunification of Siam as the Thonburi kingdom.
+The oldest temple in Rayong, Wat Pa Pradu, is dedicated to Taksin where locals worship his spirit.

 In 1906, Rayong was merged to Monthon Chanthaburi.
 In 1908, Klaeng district was merged to Rayong.

 In the reign of King Rama VI, changed the name of "Rayong City" to "Rayong province" in 1916 but it still part of Monthon Chanthaburi.
 Later in 1931, Monthon Chanthaburi was dissolved and Rayong was merged to Monthon Prachinburi.